 However, have you ever thought about how breathtaking it would be to experience this landscape firsthand?
 And more importantly, to do it without so many people around you!
-Today I have a guide of things to do if you decide to visit Niagara Falls in the winter.
+Today I have a guide of things you can do if you decide to visit Niagara Falls in winter.

-We don't know if winter is the best time of year to visit Niagara Falls, but it's certainly a season when you're going to see things you won't see in any other.
-As the ice covers everything it touches, it is breathtaking to visit Niagara Falls at this time of year.
-The reflection of the light on the glass sparkles beauty in a unique landscape that allows you to photograph a myriad of perspectives.
+While ice covers everything it touches, it's breathtaking to visit Niagara Falls in winter.
+The reflection of the light on the crystals sparkle beauty in a unique landscape that allows you to photograph a myriad of perspectives.

 Here's a tip!
 Climb the observation tower, which is open year-round and free during the winter, and you can get a panoramic view of all three falls.